 Set Apart by International Work Exposure

 The two share that their GBBA global exposure included opportunities to work overseas.
-Arkash interned at a consulting firm in France and gained exposure to working with people across the EMEA region.
+Akarsh interned at a consulting firm in France and gained exposure to working with people across the EMEA region.
 At the same time, Yufei was a “junior consultant,” supporting a company in each country she visited during the IBEA journey.

 Having such professional experience—coupled with how it was done overseas, no doubt helped them secure positions in their master’s programs and catch the eyes of their hiring managers, they say.